gdev12/FirstMLProject/CONTRIBUTING.md

-# This file is for the Conributors
+# This file is for the Contributors

 ## Main Author:
 Ansh Sharma [wiredfoxterrier's Github](https://github.com/wiredfoxterrier)